Postojna: the caves and castle

 The caves of Postojna, also known under their German name ''Adelsberger Grotte", commemorate in 2013 the 800th anniversary of the oldest preserved visitor-inscription, written in 1213 from a certain "C.M." into a wall in the entrance area of the caves.
 They were already a much sought travel destination, when in 1818 Lukacec discovered the inner caves with their thousands upon thousands of stalactites, stalagmites and stalagnates and thus laid the foundation for a beginning of mass tourism.

-Since then, almost 35 million visitors have come to see the caves.
-In order to avoid disappointment, please bear in mind that the caves of Postojna are an outstanding natural monument, and yet this a well-oiled tourism-machinery and as a visitor you are a part of it: Starting with the huge paying parking area, continuing with the restaurants, hotels and souvenir shops on the way to the cave entrance, up to the cave tours themselves, where you'll find yourself in a crowd of visitors that dissolves only gradually.
+Since then almost 35 million visitors have come to see the caves.
+To avoid disappointment, please bear in mind that the caves of Postojna are an outstanding natural monument, and yet this a well-oiled tourism-machinery and as a visitor you are a part of it: starting with the huge paying parking area, continuing with the restaurants, hotels and souvenir shops on the way to the cave entrance, up to the cave tours themselves, where you'll find yourself in a crowd of visitors that dissolves only gradually.

-The cave system is a total of 21 km long, out of which 3.5 km can be seen within a regular tour.
-An electric train takes the visitors on a 2 km long track into the underground: First through an artificial tunnel, then through a gallery whose walls and dripstones are black - remains of a flared off fuel depot from WW II. - to the inner caves.
+The cave system is a 21 km long in total, out of which 3.5 km can be seen on a regular tour.
+An electric train takes the visitors on a 2 km long track into the underground: First through an artificial tunnel, then through a gallery whose walls and dripstones are black - remains of a flared off fuel depot from WW II - to the inner caves.
 Right from the start, the impressions gained are stunning.
 At the so-called Great Mountain the train comes to a stop, this is where the visitors are received by the cave guides.

 Then one continues by foot on a 1,5 km long trail into a wonderworld of its own: From the Great Mountain over the Russian Bridge to the Beautiful Caves (where 'nomen' really means 'omen'), then via an artificial tunnel to the Brilliant Passage and further on to the Concert Hall with the world's oldest underground post office.
 Moreover, there is an aquarium and with a little bit of luck one can glimpse a specimen of the proteus - blind, timid caudates that populate the cave's river Pivka by the thousands.